syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

 {% endtabs %}

-## Get user password using event when accessing the attachment
+## Set user password using event when accessing the attachment

-Security provides support to get the user password using event when accessing the attachments in the loaded document.
-Refer to the following code snippet.
+The following code example illustrates how to provide the password when accessing attachments from encrypt-only-attachment document using the OnPdfPassword event.

 {% tabs %}